Stone veneer panels have become incredibly popular in recent years.

 A single-layer of stone veneer panels will rarely have any gaps between them.

-For stacked stone veneer panels, though, seeing gaps between the panels is too common.
+For stacked stone veneer panels, though, seeing gaps between the panels is far too common.

-The main reason for this is due to the fact that a set of stacked stone veneer panels contains many panels.
+The main reason for this is as follows: a set of stacked stone veneer panels contains many panels.

 Since you’re working with so many panels, it’s likely that some of these panels may, if you aren’t looking too closely, possess uneven edges.